nimishamw/diem/developers.diem.com/docs/reference/glossary.md

 - This implies that BFT consensus protocols can function correctly, even if up to one-third of the voting power is held by validators that are compromised or fail.

 ## C

+### ChildVASP account

+The ChildVASP account is the child of your ParentVASP account.
+A ChildVASP account stores the address of its ParentVASP.
+You can have any number of ChildVASP accounts.

 ### Client